Engin-Boot/pong-stage-AleenaSaleem/Stage1/README.md

-# The taste of success
+# The taste of success - The sequence diagram has not been added yet

 Your game is trending!
 The installations are encouraging!